 Cut to the News, which is also written by Keith, is simply the Internet’s best afternoon news tip sheet, compiling the day’s top news and reporting from the Washington Examiner.

-Award winning journalist Keith Koffler has 20 years of experience covering Washington.
-As a reporter for CongressDaily, National Journal magazine, and Roll Call, Keith wrote primarily from the White House, covering three presidents and learning as few have the intricacies of the West Wing and the behavior and motivations of its occupants.
+Award-winning journalist Keith Koffler has 20 years of experience covering Washington.
+As a reporter for CongressDaily, National Journal magazine, Roll Call, and White House Dossier, Keith has written primarily about the White House, covering four presidents and learning as few have the intricacies of the West Wing and the behavior and motivations of its occupants.
 While mainly stationed at the White House, he also extensively covered Congress and Washington’s lobbyists.

 Keith has also written for a variety of other news organizations, including Politico, Reuters, The Daily Caller, and The London Observer, and appeared on Fox News, Fox Business, Newsmax TV, C-Span, the John Batchelor Show, Sirius XM’s POTUS radio, and numerous other radio and TV outlets.